-When creating a landing page, it must have a form attached to it to capture the customer's relevant data or visitor.
+When creating a landing page, it must have a form attached to it to capture the customer's relevant data or visitors.
 Here is where you need to be careful.
 When selecting the number of fields for a form, select the most relevant ones.

 Any visitor would not be willing to provide too much of their data when subscribing to a blog( for example).
 Another important thing is to keep your form structured and organized to match your needs.

-What is the average open rate or click through rate for emails?
+What is the average open rate or click-through rate for emails?

 The open rates and click-through rates of emails play an essential role in understanding what is to be done next.
-If your emails do not have a standard open rate or a click-through rate, you need to optimize for better results for the next time.
+If your emails do not have a standard open rate or a click-through rate, you need to optimize for better results the next time.